pepe2k/u-boot_mod/README.md

 #### 5. My device does not boot after upgrade!

 *I told you... bootloader, in this case the U-Boot, is the most important piece of code inside your device.
 It is responsible for hardware initialization and booting an OS (kernel in this case).
 So, if during the upgrade something went wrong, your device will not boot any more.
-Now you need to remove the flash chip, load proper image using an external programmer and solder it back.*
+Now you need to remove the FLASH chip, load proper image using an external programmer and solder it back.*

 License, outdated sources etc.
 ------------------------------